 As part of D CEO magazine’s recent refresh, we introduced a new feature called Locally Sourced, to highlight products made by North Texas manufacturers.

-The three companies below perfectly fit the brief.
+The two companies below perfectly fit the brief.
 Funny enough, they all have something in common: Dallas wasn’t where their inspiration began.
-The business owners brought their culture here from India, Vietnam, and Iran.
+The business owners brought their culture here from India and Iran.

 If your company would make a good Locally Sourced story, please let us know.

 Theresa Motter’s Dallas-based company, Van’s Kitchen, makes millions of egg rolls each year.

 Theresa Motter was just a toddler when she immigrated with her family to the United States from Vietnam in the 1960s.
 Her parents wanted to bring a taste of their home country to America and eventually landed on the idea of artisan egg rolls, launching Van’s Kitchen in 1986.
 Motter grew up in the business and has always considered the egg roll as the perfect food.
 “You can’t help but love the nutritious grains on the outside harmonizing with the juicy meat within,” Motter says.
 She took over as CEO when her parents retired in 2014 and is a driving force in getting her company’s products on shelves at thousands of supermarkets.
 Clients include big names like Walmart and Kroger. —Sooha Ahn